mtp1032/WoWThreads/WoWThreads-complete.md

 In the example above, cleu_h is the thread responsible for the initial processing of the event info.

 ## Function Return Values:
 All WoWThread public functions return two parameters the second of which is the result parameter.
 If the first parameter is nil, then the function has failed.
-In this case, the information about the cause of its failure is contained  in the second return parameter, conventionally called the "result."
+In this case, the information about the cause of its failure is contained  in the second return parameter, conventionally called the "result.""

 #### Usage
 The result return parameter is a two member table:
 ```
     result =